EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Leashed (32)

-{% hint style="info" %}
+!!! info
       Leashed, denoted by special attack 32 or "J" (old code), makes the NPC return to their aggro point, fully heal, and wipes their hate list if the NPC is pulled out of a particular range.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |